LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaging-configuration-guide.md

 ### Twitter

-**Note:** Currently, Social Messaging (PKA Social Messaging 2.0) will be enabled by your LivePerson account team.
+**Note:** Currently, Social Messaging (aka, Social Messaging 2.0) will be enabled by your LivePerson account team.

 ### Optional configuration steps (for all customers)